MalcolmMielle/sketch_map_matching/README.md

 	make

+# Questions you might have

-# I don't like the build in interpretor what can I do ?
+## I don't like the build in interpretor what can I do ?

 Well, you could code your own.
 Every interpretor is based out of two abstract classes :